w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input-available.md

 :::

 :::note
-Simple pointer input is different than :term[single pointer input] and is more restrictive than simply using a :term[single pointer].
+Simple pointer input is different than :term[single pointer input] and is more restrictive than simply using a single pointer.
 :::

 :::tests